awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 1. The lifecycle hook puts the instance into a wait state \(`Pending:Wait` or `Terminating:Wait`\)\.
 The instance is paused until you continue or the timeout period ends\.

 1. You can perform a custom action using one or more of the following options:
-   + Define a CloudWatch Events target to invoke a Lambda function when a lifecycle action occurs\.
-The Lambda function is invoked when Amazon EC2 Auto Scaling submits an event for a lifecycle action to CloudWatch Events\.
+   + Define an EventBridge target to invoke a Lambda function when a lifecycle action occurs\.
+The Lambda function is invoked when Amazon EC2 Auto Scaling submits an event for a lifecycle action to EventBridge\.
 The event contains information about the instance that is launching or terminating, and a token that you can use to control the lifecycle action\.
    + Define a notification target for the lifecycle hook\.
 Amazon EC2 Auto Scaling sends a message to the notification target\.
 The message contains information about the instance that is launching or terminating, and a token that you can use to control the lifecycle action\.
    + Create a script that runs on the instance as the instance starts\.
 The script can control the lifecycle action using the ID of the instance on which it runs\.